Open Calls 2026

 “What is a window other than air framed by a molding?” asks Clarice Lispector, describing a freedom defined by its borders.
 The word window comes from the Old Norse vindauga, meaning “wind-eye.”
 A window allows us to see air in motion—movement made visible through its frame.
 Lispector’s question lingers between openness and enclosure, possibility and limit.

 This year, as we reconstruct a ruined house with and for our community, we approach the site as an architecture undone.
-The house becomes a kind of window: open-ended, unsealed, dysfunctional, broken, and full of potential—air held temporarily by its frames.
+The house becomes a kind of window: open-ended, unsealed, neither interior nor exterior, and full of potential—air held temporarily by its broken frames.
 We invite artists to respond to Framing Air through gestures that work with air, freedom, and reframing in their expanded meanings.
 We are interested in actions that mark, release, or gently redraw boundaries between inside and outside, private and collective space, permission and transgression.

 Here, building becomes a performative act—an ongoing negotiation of free will within constraint.
 We consider the sociological and ecological implications of constructing a house for ephemerality: a structure that embraces incompleteness, adaptability, and continual reimagining.
 Ephemeral practices thrive where forms remain modest and mutable, recalling Yona Friedman’s “realizable utopias”—democratic, ecological frameworks designed to remain open to change, reuse, and participation over time.